Plan smarter.

 Most travel advice focuses on what to do.
 But what you get to experience depends on how the trip actually works.

-I like to think through that stuff ahead of time: what you bring, how your days flow, what’s worth the effort, and which details will make the whole thing easier once you’re there.
+I like to think through that stuff ahead of time: how your days flow, what’s worth the effort, what you bring, and which details will make the whole thing easier once you’re there.

 So you can spend less energy managing the trip and more energy feeling like yourself somewhere new.